mavroudisv/Crux/README.md

 1. A relay

-	To start the relay we use a terminal command in the form:
+	To start the relay the terminal command is in the form:

 	python relay.py AUTH_IP_1-AUTH_IP_2 RELAY_IP_1-RELAY_IP_2 RELAY_ID NUM_OF_RELAYS